 • Two moisture-absorbing desiccant packets.
 The purpose of this silica gel packet is to prevent corrosion while the knives are stored in a sealed container.

-• One zippered pouch, approximately 12.5-inches long (style, color, and material will vary).
+• One zippered pouch, approximately 12.5-inches long (style, color, brand, and material will vary).

 There are two primary treatment options – the oil approach, or the dry approach.
 You’ll have to determine which works best for you.
 Other alternative options make use of shoe polish or paint/lacquer as a semi-permanent surface treatment.

 The oil approach relies on oil as the primary corrosion inhibitor and cleaning agent.
 After using your knives, you wipe them with oil and place them into your storage container along with the corrosion-inhibiting kit products.
 For occasional heavy scrubbing, you wet the abrasive pads with oil (oiling the pads is not necessary, but is more effective).
 The problem with the oil approach is that it is messy and not reliably effective at preventing corrosion.
 This is because the oil may trap moisture against the steel, and it prevents the corrosion-inhibiting products included in the kit from doing their magic.
 I have tried at least ten different specialty oils and I’ve found that none will reliably protect against corrosion unless the knife has been cleaned and heated to 250°F prior to oiling, to drive off surface moisture.
 You can use any kind of oil such as coconut oil, 3-in-1, mineral, gun, WD-40, etc.